gstlearn/gstlearn/r/README.md

 ## Overview

-The R *gstlearn* package is a cross-platform R Package wrapping the [gstlearn C++ Library](https://github.com/gstlearn/gstlearn).
+The **gstlearn** R package is a cross-platform R package wrapping the [gstlearn C++ Library](https://github.com/gstlearn/gstlearn).
 It offers to R users **all famous Geostatistical methodologies** developped and/or invented by the Geostatistic Team of the [Geosciences Research Center](https://www.geosciences.minesparis.psl.eu/)!

 Copyright (c) MINES PARIS / PSL University